pranjalrai-iitd/ObsidianNotes.io/source/content/CURRENT AFFAIRS/LEVELUP/GS3/RESOURCES.md

 		- <b><u>NOTES: <i>Monazite</i></u></b> is a mineral mainly containing **REE** and **Thorium**
 			- Estimated Monazite resources ~ 12-13 Mn Tn
 			- State wise reserves - ***Costs*** of **Andhra > Odisha > TN > Kerala**
-- Despite having one of the largest reserves in the world, India' ***total production of REE is just 1% of the global production***.
+- Despite having one of the largest reserves in the world, India's ***total production of REE is just 1% of the global production***.

 <b><u>REASONS FOR LOW REE PRODUCTION IN INDIA:</u></b>
 1. **Classification of REMs as "Atomic Minerals":** mining reserved for government entities which lack capacity